BroadsterYT/Intuition/README.md

 Once completed, `pyinstaller` will create several new directories, one of them being called `\dist`, which will include the final executable.
 Copy the executable file and move it to the `\IntumiExes` directory.
 This is where the Projucer references all the AI microservice executables for each operating system.

 ## Step 4 - Build Project Files
 With the AI microservice executable(s) created, we can now open the project in the Projucer.
 Open up the [Intuitition.jucer](Intuition.jucer) file in the Projucer and select "save and open in IDE," with the correct IDE for exporting selected.
+Once loaded, the project can be compiled and ran.

+## Step 5 - Using Intumi
+TO use intumi, you will need your own Groq API key to use for querying.
+You can do that [here](https://console.groq.com/keys). once your API keyt is created, you will insert it into the API key field in the Intumi tab.

+## Step 6 (Optional) - Finding Waveforms for Wavetable Morphing
+All sorts of unique single-cycle waveforms for wavetable morphing can be found [here](https://github.com/KristofferKarlAxelEkstrand/AKWF-FREE) thanks to KristofferKarlAxelEkstrand.
+After running the application at least once, you can drop any waves you wish to use into the "Waveforms" folder in your documents (Intuition creates the directory upon first boot).